Steve Sax: Career

 Sax starred at James Marshall High School (now known as River City High School) in West Sacramento, California, from 1975 to 1978.
 The Los Angeles Dodgers selected Sax in the ninth round of the 1978 MLB draft.
 Sax was a late season call up in 1981, playing 31 games.
 Sax broke into the majors as a regular in 1982, earning the National League Rookie of the Year award.
 Throughout his career, Sax was on the All-Star team five times and had a batting average over .300 in three seasons.
 He had great success on the basepaths, stealing over 40 bases in six different seasons, finishing with a career total of 444 stolen bases.
-His best year arguably came in 1986, when he finished second in the NL with a .332 batting average, 210 base hits, and 43 doubles and won a Silver Slugger Award.
-He also set the Yankees team record for most singles in a season (171 in 1989).

-Sax has two World Series rings, both with the Los Angeles Dodgers in 1981 and 1988.
+His best year arguably came in 1986, when he finished second in the NL with a .332 batting average, 210 base hits, and 43 doubles, and won a Silver Slugger Award.
+Sax earned World Series rings with the Los Angeles Dodgers in 1981 and 1988.

+Following the end of the 1988 season, Sax signed with the New York Yankees as a free agent after feeling disrespected by the Dodgers during contract negotiations.
+In 1989, he made the All-Star team due to a strong start with the Yankees.
+He finished the season with a .315 batting average, 205 base hits, 88 runs, and 43 stolen bases.
+Sax made the All-Star team his last time in 1990, finishing the season with 43 stolen bases, though his batting average dropped to .260.
+In 1991, he had another strong year with the Yankees, finishing the season with a .304 batting average, 198 base hits, and 38 doubles.

 Sax was also a higher-up in the Players Association during his career.

-Steve Sax Syndrome
+Steve Sax syndrome

 Though never regarded as one of the top fielding second basemen in the league, Steve Sax inexplicably became incapable of making routine throws to first base in 1983, committing 30 errors that season.
-This is referred to in baseball terminology as "Steve Sax Syndrome", the fielder's variant of "Steve Blass disease," named after the Pirates pitcher who suffered a similar breakdown of basic mechanics (also known as "The Yips").
+This is referred to in baseball terminology as "Steve Sax syndrome", the fielder's variant of "Steve Blass disease", named after the Pirates pitcher who suffered a similar breakdown of basic mechanics (also known as "the yips").
 As his accuracy suffered, fans sitting behind the first base dugout began wearing batting helmets as mock protection.
-(Teammate Pedro Guerrero, an outfielder pressed into service at third base in 1983, once reportedly stated that his first thought whenever he was in the field was "I hope they don't hit it to me", while his second thought was "I hope they don't hit it to Sax.")
+Teammate Pedro Guerrero, an outfielder pressed into service at third base in 1983, once reportedly stated that his first thought whenever he was in the field was "I hope they don't hit it to me", while his second thought was "I hope they don't hit it to Sax."
 By 1989, however, Sax seemed to be completely "cured", leading the American League in both fielding percentage and double plays.